ifeanyipossibilities/TouchBarScreenNavigator/README.md

 4. Experiment with ```#include <security/pam_appl.h>``` to Capture the screen on Loginwindow  using ```#import <AppKit/AppKit.h>```

+## Way Foward
+I have realized to achieve my objective i have to programatically create all the Touchbar and other componets without the storyboard.

 ## Contribution
 I am venturing into Mac OS App development for the first time out of necessity.
 My Mac Book 19 is currently displaying a blank screen, and I need assistance with creating a TouchBar App.
 Specifically, I want to eliminate the blank window and make it a TouchBar only app.
 Please help.